When you see a neighborhood for the first time, the most important thing

 Did you know that the Morlot Ave / Saddle River Rd neighborhood has more

-Russian and Romanian ancestry people living in it than nearly
+Russian and Eastern European ancestry people living in it than nearly

-this neighborhood's residents have Russian ancestry and 2.7% have Romanian ancestry.
+this neighborhood's residents have Russian ancestry and 3.2% have Eastern European ancestry.

 speak Russian at home.
 While this may seem like a small percentage, it is higher

 Notable & Unique: People

 Think about the people you know personally.
 How many of them would

 purchase box seats to opening night at the symphony?
 How many of them

 regularly attend gallery openings, or are the first to reserve tickets